ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-## THE HUMAN·INTERNET
+## THE HUMAN_INTERNET
-> the internet needs to reflect humanity, and humanity needs digital connection
+> the internet needs to reflect humanity, and humanity needs honest and trustworthy digital connection

 &nbsp;

 a lot of the problems we find in the internet stem from the fact that it has no human values
 · even though it provides fast, efficient, and resilient digital communication, the internet is an amoral construct, created to provide a reliable means of communication to humanity
+· but it lacks a moral center, a way to guide its operations so that they benefit its principal denizens, *people*
 · we need a *humane* internet, possessing values and principles that reflect the best of humanity, and help it resist its worst impulses

 with time and through the misdeeds of powerful internet·based entities, we have learned that we need to impose rules that specify what entities can and cannot do with our personal information
 · without effective rules, companies like Facebook, Google, and many others feel free to do whatever they want with personal_data as long as they make money from those actions
 · through their actions (and sometimes through public announcements), companies are asking to be regulated
-· the *human_internet* is the answer to these requests that actually delivers a benefit to people and humanity
+· the [human_internet][human_internet] is the answer to these requests that actually delivers a benefit to people and humanity

-> the **human_internet** aims to leverage the most advanced technology available to people to protect their identity, enforce their right to privacy, and secure their personal data
+> the human_internet aims to leverage the most advanced technology available to people to protect their identity, enforce their right to privacy, and secure their personal_data

 &nbsp;